-May 8th 2014: In a world-first, video has been released from inside the gas chambers of a NSW slaughterhouse owned by Rivalea – the ‘biggest’ and the ‘best’ in the business.
-This covert vision, supplied anonymously to ‘Aussie Farms’ and provided to NSW police, has given the public its first glimpse into what the industry regards as the most ‘humane’ slaughter method.
+In a world-first, footage was released from the inside of gas chambers of a NSW slaughterhouse owned by Rivalea – the ‘biggest’ and the ‘best’ in the business.
+This covert vision, supplied anonymously to Aussie Farms and provided to NSW police, has given the public its first glimpse into what the industry regards as the most ‘humane’ slaughter method.
 But is it?
 Footage shows pigs screaming and thrashing as they gasp for air inside the abattoir’s gas chambers.
 One lame pig, unable to enter the gas chamber, is dragged, kicked, and shocked repeatedly with an electric prod.

 The shocking slaughter of ex-racehorses at Laverton Knackery was caught on camera in 2012 by Animals Australia member society Coalition for the Protection of Racehorses.

-The footage revealed horses being beaten with poly pipe, dragged by a tractor across gravel and concrete, shot in front of other horses, as well as sick and injured horses left untreated, and in one case a dead horse was left in the holding yard, with other horses forced to stand around him.
+The footage revealed horses being beaten with poly pipe, dragged by a tractor across gravel and concrete, shot in front of other horses, as well as sick and injured horses left untreated, and in one case, a dead horse was left in the holding yard with other horses forced to stand around him.

 These tragic scenes sparked a formal investigation by RSPCA into Laverton Knackery.
 Despite the obvious cruelty at this facility, only a formal warning was issued.

-Nov 24th 2011: Victorian authorities closed down a slaughterhouse in Gippsland after Animals Australia provided footage of animal welfare breaches inside the facility.
-In just 90 minutes enough evidence of cruelty was captured of the final moments of a group of young pigs to have this slaughterhouse’s license withdrawn.
+Victorian authorities closed down a slaughterhouse in Gippsland after Animals Australia provided footage of animal welfare breaches inside the facility.
+In just 90 minutes, enough evidence of cruelty was captured of the final moments of a group of young pigs to have this slaughterhouse’s license withdrawn.